 Wearied by five years in London, and fearing she might live out her acting days "in a tiny flat in Finchley Road", McDonald returned to New Zealand in 1976, where she spied a new soap opera called Close to Home, and was appalled.
 But when Close to Home producer and mentor Ross Jennings offered her a part as "a 38-year-old nymphomaniac housewife from Te Puke", she said yes, and did not regret it.

-Lynn of Tawa was reborn when McDonald was asked at short notice to contribute to a celebrity roast for Fair Go presenter Judith Fyfe, on live show Good Day.
+Lynn of Tawa was reborn in 1979, after McDonald was asked at short notice to contribute to a celebrity roast for Fair Go presenter Judith Fyfe, on live show Good Day.
 When TVNZ entertainment head Malcolm Kemp saw the results, he asked if the character might do some spots on variety shows.
 McDonald's brother Michael got busy writing scripts, even though Tawa meant little to him.
 Lynn proved so successful that a one-off special followed, then her own series.